benarmstrongg/rustmatchjs/README.md

 This package provides a set of functions to replicate the Rust language's `match` expression.
 Unlike the `switch` statement in Javascript, `match` is an expression, which makes it perfect for conditionally assigning one value based on another in a readable way.

 The first matching arm will be executed and its value returned.
-Thanks to some magic from Typescript, this can come kind of close to Rust `match`.
+Thanks to some magic from Typescript, this can come kinda close to Rust `match`.
 The input type, `I`, will be inferred from the first argument and passed into arms' callback functions.
 The output type, `O`, will be inferred from the type or return type of the first arm's `res` arg.
 Finally, a default arm *must* be included as the last argument.
-Since TS can't make sure your branches are exhaustive, this ensures some value is always returned.
+Since Typescript can't make sure your branches are exhaustive, this ensures some value is always returned.

 Sample:
 ```typescript